altaga/Kharon-Protocol/README.md

 - Phantom Wallet - WebPage Credentials Provider.
   - https://phantom.app/

-## We have been testing our IoT bridge for 2 months now without interruption!!
+## We have been testing our IoT bridge for 1 month now without interruption!!

 # Acknowledgements and References